NetserviceLab/threewp_broadcast/readme.txt

 License: GPLv3
 Requires at least: 3.3.1
 Stable tag: trunk
-Tags: broadcast, multipost, share content, duplicate, posts, marketing, threewp, linking, posts, multiple, blogs, sitepress, woocommerce, synchronize, event organiser, acf, all in one calendar
+Tags: broadcast, multipost, share content, duplicate, posts, marketing, threewp, linking, posts, multiple, blogs, sitepress, woocommerce, synchronize, event organiser, acf, all in one calendar, menu, copy menu
 Tested up to: 4.0

 Network plugin for PHP v5.4+ to broadcast posts to other blogs in the network.
 Custom post types, taxonomies, and attachments are supported.